Rep. Dan Crenshaw gives update on eye recovery

 — Dan Crenshaw (@DanCrenshawTX) April 23, 2021

-Doctors said this is a common procedure as the gas bubble acts as a bandage for the retina, however, recovery time is different for each individual.
+Crenshaw also said he no longer has to position himself face down, but can still only make out lights and shadows due to the gas bubble placed in his eye.
+Doctors said this is a common procedure as the gas bubble acts as a bandage for the retinal.
+However, recovery time is different for each individual.

-Dr. Davis noted, the patient needs to be face down because it causes the gas bubble to float.
-As the gas bubble floats, it pushes the very important part of the retina back onto the surface of the eye.
+Crenshaw had surgery in Houston about two weeks ago after he had noticed changes to his vision.
+The former Navy SEAL said the prognosis was scary for someone with one eye, especially after the injuries he sustained in Afghanistan.

-Crenshaw’s surgery happened about two weeks ago and prevented him from flying to Washington D.C.
-However, he said he has been keeping up with legislation in the House and his offices remain open while he is away.
+The Republican said his recovery prevents him from flying to Washington, D.C. for the next few weeks as the gas bubble could expand due to the changes in pressure.
+However, Crenshaw said he’s keeping up with legislation in the House and his offices remain open while he is away.